“[Microsoft] plans to remove restrictions only once the virus acts ‘more like an endemic virus such as the seasonal flu,’ an executive wrote.”

 We’ve all been transformed – in fundamental, even sacred ways – by our “liminal experiences” of the past year and we are not the same people we were in the spring of 2020.
 How do these changes, collectively, affect your organization’s culture and thus inform your design of practical teamwork-supporting plans for whether, when and how to return to the office?
 (Check out this short summary of a recent Harvard study showing that 80% of workers do not want to return to full-time office life; and most of those who do want to come back to the office are parents.)
+Most organizations in my clientele are already experimenting with hybrid arrangements.
 What leadership and management strategies will offer you and your employees psychological safety in a hybrid re-opening phase?
-(As for physical safety, Google may be showing us the future of office design for long-term hybrid arrangements.)
+(As for physical safety, Google may be showing us the future of office design for long-term hybrid workplaces.)
 How does your own state of consciousness about leading through this in-between time determine what’s possible for the organization as a whole?

 Clarify what the pandemic revealed to you and your organization that you want to keep, and commit to it now.
 Make “live lightly” one of them.